Table of Contents

 - The optimal situation is that you have a railing to hold on to

-- Go up first with the good leg and then up with the bad
+- Go up first with the stronger leg and then up with the bad

 - Hold on to the railing (if there is one) and use the cane for balance

 - Then step up with your “bad” (injured or weaker leg)

 How to walk down stairs with a cane

 - Go down the stair with your “bad” leg, following it at the same time with the cane, while holding onto the railing